LinaMezghani/connect4/README.md

 - Execution instructions are in the [instructions.txt](instructions.txt) file.

-Project realised at Ecole Polytechnique, in collaboration with Sarah Perrin.
+Project realised at Ecole Polytechnique.